-MySQL LVM

-Creates an LVM snapshot of a running MySQL instance and performs a binary-based backup with minimal locking.
+MySQL LVM Provider Configuration [mysql-lvm] Creates an LVM snapshot of a running MySQL instance and performs a binary-based backup with minimal locking.
 MySQL must be running on an LVM volume with reserved space for snapshots.
 It is highly recommended that this volume be separate from the one storing the resulting backups.